adamczapla/adamczapla.github.io/_posts/2025-02-04-compile-time-staging-strategy-ctss-constexpr-conversion-of-int-to-string-view.md

 ## Introduction

 With the latest `constexpr` extensions in C++, we can perform more and more computations at compile time.
-However, in practice, we repeatedly encounter a specific problem: **What do we do when a non-`constexpr` variable suddenly needs to be `constexpr` later in the program?**
+However, in practice, we repeatedly encounter a specific problem: What do we do when a non-`constexpr` variable suddenly needs to be `constexpr` later in the program?

 **A typical example:** The `size` member of a `std::string` is used to instantiate a `std::array` of the corresponding size.
-The compiler rejects this because the size is **not** a constant expression.
+The compiler rejects this because the **size is not a constant expression**.

 This is where the **Compile-Time Staging Strategy (CTSS)** comes into play.
 It allows us to make values `constexpr` in multiple stages.